 Finally, Tenn.
 Code Ann.
 4-5-310(a)(3) requires that the Hearing Officer grant a petition for intervention only upon determining that "the interests of justice and the orderly and prompt conduct of the proceedings will not be impaired by allowing intervention."
-Tennessee-American has not filed a response, or otherwise objected, to the Consumer Advocate's request to intervene in this matter.
-Therefore, given the nature of the proceeding, the promptness of the request to intervene, and lack of opposition thereto, the Hearing Officer finds that the Consumer Advocate's intervention should not unduly delay or prejudice the administration of these proceedings.
+The petitioner in this matter, B&W, has not filed a response or otherwise objected to either the Consumer Advocate's or Navitas' request to intervene in this matter.
+Therefore, given the nature of the proceeding, the promptness of the request to intervene, and lack of opposition thereto, the Hearing Officer finds that the requested interventions should not unduly delay or prejudice the administration of these proceedings.